 A bill based on an estimated meter reading (as opposed to an actual reading).
 This bill will reflect your estimated energy consumption for a defined period.
-Estimated readings are used if we do not have an up-to-date reading or if our meter readers cannot gain access to the premises.
-Don't forget you can submit your own meter reading online quickly and easily.
+We use estimated readings if we don’t have an up-to-date reading or if our meter readers cannot gain access to the premises.
+Remember that you can quickly and easily submit your own meter reading online.

-A European Union scheme to reduce emissions of carbon dioxide and other greenhouse gases to meet targets set out in the Kyoto Protocol.
+A European Union scheme to reduce emissions of carbon dioxide and other greenhouse gases in order to meet targets set out in the Kyoto Protocol.

 A contract which is renewed at regular intervals.
 At the renewal date you can let the contract continue or give notice to leave.

 The search for energy sources to ensure a sustainable and diverse supply of energy for the future.
-This can involve exploration for fossil fuels and other alternative fuel sources such as wind energy.
+This can involve both exploration for fossil fuels and for alternative fuel sources, such as wind energy.

 A passageway or pipe for directing products of combustion to the atmosphere.

-Usually made from long, narrow, white glass tubes coated with fluorescent material, they use less energy and have a longer life than traditional filament light bulbs.
+Usually made from long, narrow, white glass tubes coated with fluorescent material, fluorescent lights use less energy and have a longer life than traditional filament light bulbs.

 Fuels such as coal, oil and gas which have been formed from the decomposition of ancient plant and animal matter.

 The obstruction of the flow of energy from the fire or flue in a boiler.
-Fouling in boilers can have a significant impact on energy efficiency and potential energy and cost savings.
+Fouling in boilers can have a significant effect on energy efficiency.

 The mix of fuels used to generate electricity.
-Electricity can be sourced from a variety of sources – coal, gas, nuclear and renewable.
+Electricity can be sourced from a variety of sources e.g. coal, gas, nuclear and renewable.